Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 The big advantages of using middleware in a complex application:

-- Avoids code duplication
+- avoids code duplication
-- Allows you to define common behaviors between your actions
+- allows you to define common behaviors between your actions
-- Standardize redux _meta_ action types
+- standardize redux _meta_ action types

 ## Avoid redux related rerender

 The trick when using redux is to trigger component re-render when you connect them to the state.
-Even if [rerenders are not always a problem], re-render caused by the use of redux are really to be prevented.
+Even if [rerenders are not always a problem], re-render caused by the use of redux really has to be prevented.
 Just beware of the following traps.

 ### Do not create a reference in the _selector_